|

 Operation of a thermal power plant

 In a thermal power plant, electricity production begins with the combustion of a fossil fuel, such as coal or natural gas.
-This process generates steam, which is directed towards a turbine.
+This process generates steam, which is directed to a turbine.
 When the steam turns the turbine, it drives the generator to produce electricity.
 Then, a transformer is used to raise the voltage of the generated current, allowing for efficient distribution over long distances.

 The operation of a nuclear power plant

-Nuclear power plants operate on a similar principle but use the fission of atoms to produce heat.
+Nuclear power plants operate on a similar principle, but use the fission of atoms to produce heat.
 A primary circuit carries water to cool the reactor, while a steam generator creates steam that powers the turbine.
 The heat generated in the reactor is what ultimately allows for continuous electricity production.

 The hydraulic method